Welcome!

 Now with touch screen controls!

-At the core is a reactive state manager/ECS that I (unfortunately) wrote from scratch.
-I didn’t think it would get so complicated!
-It does integrate nicely with the editor backend, though.
+At the core is a reactive state manager/ECS that I wrote from scratch which plays well with the editor backend.

-More justifiably, I also devised a non-blocking spatially-addressed message passing system to allow entities (e.g. the player and a block) to communicate with each other without being tightly coupled.
+I also devised spatially message passing system to allow entities (e.g. the player and a block) to communicate with each other without being tightly coupled.

 Socratic Garden